QuentinRa/blog.quentinra.dev/tools-and-frameworks/vcs/git/commands/index.md

 $ git remote add other ../AnotherRepository
 $ git fetch other
 $ git merge other/main --allow-unrelated-histories
-# now, your repositories has commits from the previous repository
+# Now, your repository has commits from the previous repository
 ```
 </details>
 </div></div>